Sproutly Plant Care Team

 Foundation · Do This First

-Fungus gnat larvae need consistently moist soil to survive.
-Letting the top 1-2 inches of soil dry completely between waterings kills existing larvae and makes the soil inhospitable for new eggs.
-This is the single most important step — without it, all other methods are temporary fixes.
+Fungus gnat larvae depend on damp, organic potting mix.
+Letting the top 1-2 inches dry between waterings reduces egg survival, makes the soil less attractive to females, and removes the condition that caused the infestation.
+This is the single most important step; without it, traps and drenches are temporary fixes.

 How to do it: